kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_2_hydra_config/README.md

     - `pip install omegaconf`
     - `pip install hydra_colorlog`
 - Write a `requirements.txt` fie with `pipreqs --savepath=requirements.in && pip-compile --resolver=backtracking`.
 If you want to know more about this last command see [here](https://github.com/kyaiooiayk/Python-Programming/blob/main/tutorials/requirements.md)
-- If anyone else would like to follow what you have done all they need to do is: `pip install -r requirements.txt`
+- If anyone else want to install the same packages then: `pip install -r requirements.txt`
 ***

 ## Programming best prectices